transcrobes/static-site/content/page/development.md

 There is heaps of cool stuff to do or, because you also probably want to use it to learn a language, just the stuff that you care about - it's all good.

 ## The build system
-Transcrobes now uses Github, but hasn't for migrated most things from Gitlab.
-Originally a quite advanced build system was set up but it wasn't really justified.
+Transcrobes now uses Github, but hasn't migrated all the original scaffolding from Gitlab.
+Originally, a quite advanced build system was set up but it wasn't really justified.
 Future work will be done when a real need arises.